 You are only going to do 5 petals.
 This means you will be using all four holes on the button and use 1 hole for 2 strands.
-See above photograph to show you that.
+See the above photograph to show you that.

 - Insert smaller crochet hook through the front of any hole in the button.
 Pull a Patons Grace Yarn loop through.
-Using bigger crochet hook.
+Using a bigger crochet hook.
 Yarn over and pull the yarn from the back.
 Ch 2.
 Extend the loop and remove the larger hook.